 - Input characteristics: It will give us the details about the change in input current with the variation in input voltage by keeping output voltage constant.

-- Output characteristics: It is a plot of output current with output voltage by keeping input current constant.
+- Output characteristics: It is a plot of output current with output voltage by keeping the input current constant.

 - Current transfer Characteristics: This plot shows the variation of output current with the input current by keeping the voltage constant.